-Response to Intervention integrates assessment and intervention within a multi-level prevention system to maximize student achievement and to reduce behavior problems.
-With RTI, schools identify students at risk for poor learning outcomes, monitor student progress, provide evidence-based interventions and adjust the intensity and nature of those interventions depending on a student's responsiveness, and identify students with learning disabilities or other disabilities (National Center for Response to Intervention).
+Multi-Tiered Systems of Support integrates assessment and intervention within a multi-level prevention system to maximize student achievement and to reduce behavior problems.
+With MTSS, schools identify students at risk for poor learning outcomes, monitor student progress, provide evidence-based interventions and adjust the intensity and nature of those interventions depending on a student's responsiveness, and identify students with learning disabilities or other disabilities (National Center for Response to Intervention).
 Parents are important partners in the intervention process.
-More intervention and suggested support ideas can be found on our district website.
-Search for "Response to Intervention" at www.woostercityschools.org to learn more about the RTI process.
+More intervention and suggested support ideas can be found on our district website home page on the left side.